kashrtx/PyGO/README.md

 After the file will be transferred into that folder you requested.

 Note: You can also just click the purple button at the right bottom corner
-      which allows you to switch between sender and receiver.
+      (Doesn't work on exe, not coded for that yet.
+Only works on python IDE.) which allows you to switch between sender and receiver.
 The ID/Pass will change everytime you do that though.
+Tested to work on a Windows computer right now.

 That's it!
 It's as Simple as that and you can do this over and over <3.